zivsb/blockchain-from-scratch/PROGRESS.md

 # Blockchain from the Ground Up, a Learning Project

+# Week 4
+Aim to build and start implementing a cryptocurrency on top of the blockchain.
+I hope to implement basic wallets and keys this week.

 # Week 3
+Spent excessive time researching peer to peer networks and implementation and ended up implementing a publisher-subscriber pattern through redis instead.
+Implemented a chatt app through redis to understand the pub/sub patter then used similar logic and applied it to the blockchain network.

  - [x] Create a Blockchain class
     - [x] Define the class
     - [x] Chain Validation Tests